payu-india/CMS-Chatbot/docs/Monitoring Alerts/webhook-alerts.md

 metadata:
   robots: index
 ---
-This documentation provides comprehensive guidance for integrating with webhook alert system to receive real-time notifications about transaction anomalies and system events.
+This documentation provides how to integrate with webhook alert system to receive real-time notifications about transaction anomalies and system events.
 It covers the essential prerequisites for setting up your webhook endpoint, including network requirements and response specifications, followed by detailed examples of the POST request format and payload structure.
-By following this guide, developers can successfully configure their applications to receive and process alerts for monitoring PayU transaction engine performance and detecting critical issues.
+By following this section, developers can successfully configure their applications to receive and process alerts for monitoring PayU transaction engine performance and detecting critical issues.

 ## **Getting Started**